-A good place to start is the original article.
+A good place to start is the origional article.

 Articles on A List Apart and other blogs are great for an introduction to a technique or idea but concepts that require a degree of nuance are hard to learn from a blog post or two.
-Books dedicated to a subject give you enough information to build a conceptual framework.
-A Book Apart publishes small volumes on different aspects on creating for the web.
+To help provide that extra depth A Book Apart publishes small volumes on different aspects on creating for the web.
 I have read several of their books.
 They are all good.